What is Compassion?

 Compassion is the desire that moves the individual self to widen the scope of its self-concern to embrace the whole of the universal self. - Arnold Toynbee

 Statistically speaking at this very moment that you are reading this article, somebody just died.

 Most people have this problem and if you answered “no” to these questions, don’t worry you’re not alone.
 Being compassionate towards somebody you don’t know is very hard.
 That’s why when I tell you somebody just died it is very hard to be sympathetic towards “somebody”.

 This is why it’s so important to create similarities between yourself and the people you meet.
-Try to create a bond based on similarities (no matter how small they might be) and you will automatically begin to relate and connect with the person your talking to.
-For example if your a student and the person your talking to is a student, mentally make that connection between yourselves.
+Try to create a bond based on similarities (no matter how small they might be) and you will automatically begin to relate and connect with the person you're talking to.
+For example, if you're a student and the person you're talking to is a student, mentally make that connection between yourselves.
 Reflect and understand that both of you are going through similar struggles and that your day to day lives are very similar.
-You can than go deeper and deeper, thinking of more parallels and you will unknowingly build compassion between the both of you.
+You can then go deeper and deeper, thinking of more parallels and you will unknowingly build compassion between the both of you.